 Atlas of Living Australia

-As a first step, if you know the type of organism, looking at the species images in the Atlas might help; sometimes an organism is common and easy to identify from photos.
+As a first step, if you know the type of organism, looking at the species images in the ALA might help; sometimes an organism is common and easy to identify from photos.
+For example, if you know a little bit about the species, you could look at images of all the members of that same Family or Genus and try to find it there.
+Check out our User Guides if you need some help.

 Flickr’s Encyclopedia of Life website has thousands of photos of Australian animals, plants and other organisms.
 For animals see http://www.flickr.com/groups/australiananimals/